5 Tips for Great Worship Lyric Slides

 Whether you are running a single screen, triplewide, environmental projection, or an elaborate multiscreen setup, these tips will work in your space.
 Lyric slides are what help your congregants simply engage.
 Simple lyrics also allow your visuals to speak louder.
 It’s important to keep the two from competing.

-Let’s dive right in: 5 Tips for Great Worship Lyric Slides
+Let’s dive right in: Great Worship Lyric Slides for Easter

 Simplify your slides